 To start, your top Pins and boards will be sorted by most impressions.
-Click on "Top Pins" or "Top boards" to update the filter to engagements, saves, closeups, or link clicks.
+Click on Top Pins or Top boards to update the filter to engagements, saves, or Pin clicks.

-|Impressions||The number of times your Pins were on screen|
+|Impressions||The number of times your Pins or ads were on screen|

-|Engagements||The total number of engagements on your Pins—This includes saves, closeups, link clicks, and carousel card swipes|
+|Engagements||The total number of engagements on your Pins.
+This includes saves, Pin clicks, outbound clicks, and carousel card swipes|

-|Outbound clicks||The total number of times people have clicked on your Pin to a destination on or off of Pinterest|
+|Pin clicks||The total number of clicks on your Pin or ad to content on or off of Pinterest|

 |Saves||The number of times people saved your video Pin to a board|

-|Played at 95%||The number of times your video Pins reached 95% of their length or greater—Includes skipping ahead to this point|
+|Played at 95%||The number of times your video was viewed to 95% of its length|

-|Total play time (minutes)||Total play time for your video Pins in minutes|
+|Total play time||The total play time for your video in minutes|

-|10-second plays||The number of times your video Pins were played for at least 10 seconds or more of the length of the video|
+|10-second views||The number of times your video was viewed for at least 10 seconds or more of the length of the video|

 You can apply filters to get more insight about your performance:

-- Date: View data from January 1, 2019 onward.
+- Date range: View custom data ranges from January 1, 2019 onward.

 - Organic content: Pins created or saved by you on your profile.
 Pins created or saved by others that drive people to your claimed website or account.

-- Paid content: Pins promoted by you, including earned activity.
+- Paid and earned content: Pins promoted by you, including earned activity.
 This means Pins saved from a campaign you ran in the past may continue to earn impressions and engagements as people save your Pins to their boards on Pinterest.